Do Go On - 163 - WW2 Badass Audie Murphy

 Hell yeah.

-This is the citation from when he did receive a Medal of Honor.
+This is the citation from when he did receive a medal of honor.

-And I want to read it because it explains exactly what happened.
+and I want to read it because it explains exactly what happened.

-So it says, second lieutenant Murphy commanded Company B,
+Second Lieutenant Murphy commanded Company B,

 which was attacked by six tanks and waves of infantry.

-to withdraw to prepared positions in a woods
+Second Lieutenant Murphy ordered his men to withdraw to prepared positions in a woods

 while he remained forward at his command post

-and continued to give fire directions
+and continued to give fire directions to the artillery by telephone.

-Behind him to his right, one of our tanks, one of our tank destroyers received a direct hit and began to burn.
-It's crew withdrew to the woods.
-Secondly, Tennett Murphy continued to direct
+Behind him to his right, one of our tank destroyers received a direct hit and began to burn.

-artillery fire, which killed a large number of the advancing enemy infantry.
-With the enemy tanks
+which killed a large number of the advancing enemy infantry.

-abreast of his position, secondly, Tenn Murphy, climbed on the burning tank destroyer.
+Second Lieutenant Murphy climbed on the burning tank destroyer.

-So the tanks on fire, he climbs up on it, which was in danger of blowing up at any moment,
+So the tank's on fire, he climbs up on it,

-He was alone and exposed to German fire from three sides, but his deadly fire killed dozens
+He was alone and exposed to German fire from three sides,

-of Germans and caused the infantry attack to waver.
+and caused their infantry attack to waver.

 The enemy tanks losing infantry support began to fall back.

-For an hour, the Germans tried every available weapon to eliminate Second Lieutenant Murphy,
+For an hour, the Germans tried every available weapon

-but he continued to hold his position and wiped out a squad which was trying to creep
+but he continued to hold his position

-up unnoticed on his right flank.
+and wiped out a squad which was trying to creep up unnoticed on his right flank.

-Germans reached as close as ten yards, only to be mowed down by his fire.
+only to be mowed down by his fire.

-He received a leg wound, but ignored it and continued the single-handed fight
+He received a leg wound, but ignored it

-until his ammunition was exhausted.
 He then made his way to his company,

-refused medical attention and organized the company in a counter-attack,
+and organized the company in a counterattack

-which forced the Germans to withdraw.
-Apparently, he called basically at fire on his exact location,
+Apparently he called basically at fire on his exact location,

-and so they blew up the tank as he walked away from it and didn't look back.
+and so they blew up the tank as he walked away from it

 What a bad ass.

-Yep.
-So for that, he got on a medal.
+So for that he got Honor Medal.

 So that's the top one.